Assessment Cycle

 Annual Assessment Timeline

-The 2023 Assessment Roll reflects market value as of January 1, 2022 based on market value sales that occurred during the 2021 calendar year (from January 1, 2021 to December 31, 2021).
+JANUARY 1, 2025: The 2026 Assessment Roll reflects market value as of January 1, 2025 based on analysis of market value sales and financial data.

-The Roll also accounts for physical changes like renovations, additions or demolition in the value of a property.
-Physical changes made to a property by December 1, 2022 are included in 2023 Assessment Roll values.
+DECEMBER 1, 2025: The Roll also accounts for physical changes like renovations, additions or demolition in the value of a property.
+Physical changes made to a property by December 1, 2025 are included in 2026 Assessment Roll values.

-The 2023 Assessment Roll was sent to Nova Scotia’s 49 municipalities on December 30, 2022.
+DECEMBER 31, 2025: The 2026 Assessment Roll was sent to Nova Scotia’s 49 municipalities on December 31, 2025.
 Municipalities use the Assessment Roll to calculate their property taxes, which fund important community programs, infrastructure and growth.

-PVSC mailed over 638,000 Property Assessment Notices to Nova Scotia property owners on January 9, 2023.
+JANUARY 12, 2026: PVSC mailed over 650,000 Property Assessment Notices to Nova Scotia property owners on January 12, 2026.

-Assessment Appeals must be received by PVSC before midnight on February 9, 2023.
+FEBRUARY 12, 2026: Assessment Appeals must be received by PVSC before midnight on February 12, 2026.
 Signed appeal forms can be submitted by email, mail, or fax.